Subsidized Child Care

 Contact our office at 610-278-3707 or 800-281-1116 and ask for an eligibility application packet.
 You may also download a Subsidized Child Care Application or apply online at COMPASS.

-Within 30 days of the date the CCIS receives your signed and dated application you will be notified whether you are eligible or ineligible to receive child care subsidy If your application is not complete, is missing documentation, or requires further explanation, the CCIS will contact you.
+Within 30 days of the date the ELRC receives your signed and dated application you will be notified whether you are eligible or ineligible to receive child care subsidy If your application is not complete, is missing documentation, or requires further explanation, the ELRC will contact you.

 You must have a face-to-face meeting after you are authorized for child care funding in order to maintain your eligibility.